csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 [BEM](/2013/01/mindbemding-getting-your-head-round-bem-syntax/)
-do a fantastic job to help communicate the roles and responsibilities of the classes we find in our HTML, and if you’re not yet using BEM then I urge you to stop reading this article right now and to start with that instead—this post will be levelling BEM up a notch.
+do a fantastic job to help communicate the roles and responsibilities of the classes we find in our HTML, and if you’re not yet using BEM then I urge you to stop reading this article right now and to start with that instead — this post will be levelling BEM up a notch.

-To quickly recap, BEM gives us two very useful suffixes—`__element` and `--modifier`—that we append onto our classes in order to tell us the role of certain bits of UI, for example:
+To quickly recap, BEM gives us two very useful suffixes — `__element` and `--modifier` — that we append onto our classes in order to tell us the role of certain bits of UI, for example:

     /**